muneebGH/Talkitive/README.md

 # Talkitive

-A real time NLP based chat app using mern stack
+A real time web messenger using express and node